bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 https://electro-smith.github.io/libDaisy/index.html

-### 2. Update Paths to your install of LibDaisy and DaisySP
+### 2. Setup libDaisy, DaisySP, and q dependencies

+Check to make sure that the following directories have files in them:

+1. `Software/GuitarPedal/libDaisy`
+1. `Software/GuitarPedal/DaisySP`
+1. `Software/GuitarPedal/q/q`
+1. `Software/GuitarPedal/q/infra`

+If they do not have anything in them, you may need to do a `git pull --recurse-submodules`.

+Once those directories exist and have files in them, you should build libDaisy and DaisySP.
+This can be done with the following commands:

+1. `cd libDaisy`
+1. `make clean && make -j4`
+1. `cd ..`
+1. `cd DaisySP`
+1. `make clean && make -j4`

+#### Additional information for this step:

-- Note - You shouldn't have to do this step if the project pulled down from GitHub with them already included as sub-modules.
-You can check in your /DaisySeedProjects/Software/GuitarPedal/libDaisy and daisySP folders.
-If they have files in them, you can skip this step.
-If they are empty, you can try pulling down the project from GitHub again (the desktop GUI client always should pull down submodules).
-If it still doesn't pull down and you have libDaisy and DaisySP installed somehwere else, you can follow the steps below:
+- Note - You may not need to do all parts of this step if the project pulled down from GitHub with the dependencies already included as sub-modules.
+The desktop GUI client always should pull down submodules.
+If it still doesn't pull down and you have libDaisy and DaisySP installed somehwere else, you can follow the steps below, (note that you will still need to setup cycfi/q and cycfi/infra dependencies separately so the submodule way should be preferred):

-You'll need to update the paths in the **Makefile**.
+  - You'll need to update the paths in the **Makefile**.
-You'll also need to update the paths in the **c_cpp_properties.json** file in the **.vscode/** folder.
+  - You'll also need to update the paths in the **c_cpp_properties.json** file in the **.vscode/** folder.
-You'll also need to update the paths in the **task.json** file in the **.vscode/** folder.
+  - You'll also need to update the paths in the **task.json** file in the **.vscode/** folder.

 ### 3. Configure your specific Target Hardware